Where Can I Store My RV for Free? (9 Best Options)

 If you’re in the market for a new RV, you could ask for free RV storage during the winter months as part of the sale.
 The worst they can say is no, but they may be willing to do just about anything to get that sale.

-A local RV park is another potential option for storing your RV for free during the winter months.
-Many campgrounds close down during this time of year, so your RV won’t be taking up any precious space otherwise used by paying campers.
+A local RV park is another potential option for storing your RV for free during winter.
+Many campgrounds close down during this time of year, so your RV won’t take up any precious space otherwise used by paying campers.

-Governmental ran campgrounds may be a bit harder of a sell than privately-owned campgrounds.
+Governmental-run campgrounds may be a bit harder a sell than privately-owned campgrounds.

 Last but not least, an interesting option to offload your RV and make some money in the process is to rent it out.